AureusStratus/ExoGenesis/README.md

 Exogenesis contains five different races each with there own lore, weapons, defense, and units.

+`Vyrthia`: Ruthless Beings witha Dictatorship ruling the planet, they show no mercy, heartless and will kill anything, have developed very advanced weapons that are powerful, they are strong and are hard to deal with, be careful as they are very deadly

 `Genesux`: energy based metalloid beings that base off of material from space, mostly use energy and have a interest in astronomy, they have made weapons using energy, electricity, and power to their advantage, they are truly proven to be an astronomical trophy